Icinga/icingaweb2/doc/authentication.md

 resource = my_ad
 ```

-## Database Authentication
+### <a id="authentication-configuration-db-authentication"></a> Database Authentication

-If you want to authenticate against a MySQL or PostgreSQL database, you have to define a
+If you want to authenticate against a MySQL or a PostgreSQL database, you have to define a
-[database resource](#resources-configuration-database) first which will be referenced as data source for the database
+[database resource](#resources-configuration-database) which will be referenced as data source for the database
 authentication method.

 Directive               | Description